New Home Insulation

 Call our Owens Corning™ Certified Energy Expert® professionals today.

 Icynene Spray Foam

 Air leakage can account for up to half of your home’s energy loss.
-Improperly sealed, the gaps left throughout y our “skin” can equate to the size of a basketball!
+Improperly sealed, the gaps left throughout your “skin” can equate to the size of a basketball!
 Icynene spray foam in your home can reduce air leaks and create a more energy-efficient, comfortable house.
-The immediate and long-term benefits of spray foam insulation far outweigh the initial costs associated with installation.
+The immediate and long-term advantages of spray foam insulation will compensate for the initial costs associated with installation.
 This insulating and air sealing material provides endless benefits including:

 - greater energy efficiency

 Air sealing is necessary to keep your home comfortable and energy efficient.
 Air leakage means that outside air is entering the home while the treated, conditioned air leaves.
 Unsealed air leakage points can create higher energy costs by requiring your HVAC systems to work extra hard in order to maintain and even temperature.
 Air leaks happen frequently around windows and doors but can also pose a problem directly through your walls.
 Icynene Spray Foam insulation seals these air leaks while providing an effective insulation for your home.

 In addition to creating an energy efficient home, the air sealing properties of spray foam insulation create an excellent noise reducing sound barrier.
 Not only does the sealing properties of spray foam reduce the ability for airborne sound to pass through your walls but the material itself absorbs sound waves due to its soft texture.

 Icynene Spray Foam insulation is not considered a food source for mold and mildew growth.
 Insulating your walls with Icynene Spray Foam will create a seal from air and moisture entering into your home.
 When moisture and mold spores hit the insulating material it will have nothing to hold onto and grow keeping your home healthy and safe.